Giangiui/dagonstar/docs/documentation.md

 ### Cloud Task

-DagOnStar supports the deployments on the following Cloud Providers:
+DAGonStar supports the deployments on the following Cloud Providers:

 * Google Cloud